APA Vs MLA - Work Cited APA & MLA Format With Examples

-Apart from hardcovers and print versions, there are many books that are available in the databases, line websites and online publishing sites and could be accessed online.
-For them, link to the main database is added into the reference.
+Apart from hardcovers and print versions, there are many books that are available in the databases, line websites, and online publishing sites and could be accessed online.
+For them, a link to the main database is added to the reference.

-For APA, the whole format is the same but the link of the website is added.
+For APA, the whole format is the same, but the link to the website is added.

 Bloom, H. (1986).
 American women poets.
 Retrieved from http://www.infobasepublishing.com.

-The whole format is the same except only the source, web is mentioned with the date and URL of the source.
+The whole format is the same except only the source; the web is mentioned with the date and URL of the source.

 Morem, Susan.
 101 Tips for Graduates.
 New York: Ferguson, 2005.
 Infobase Publishing eBooks.
 Web.
 16 Mar.
 2010. http://www.infobasepublishing.com